-The Association of American Law Schools (AALS) Nominating Committee has nominated Vincent D. Rougeau, dean of Boston College Law School, to become AALS President-elect.
+The Association of American Law Schools (AALS) has named Vincent D. Rougeau, dean of Boston College Law School, AALS President-elect.
 Rougeau is a nationally recognized leader in legal education who completed a three-year term on the AALS Executive Committee in 2018.
 Rougeau will join two other prior BC Law Deans who served as AALS presidents, Richard Huber and John Garvey.

-“[Dean Rougeau] is well positioned to lead the Executive Committee through the challenges facing law schools today,” said AALS Executive Director Judith Areen in a recent email to the AALS membership.
+“[Dean Rougeau] is well positioned to lead the Executive Committee through the challenges facing law schools today,” said AALS Executive Director Judith Areen in an email to the AALS membership.

 Rougeau has been the dean of BC Law since 2011.
 He came from Notre Dame, where he was a professor of law and where he also served as Associate Dean for Academic Affairs from 1999-2002.
 He is a vocal advocate for change in legal education and writes and speaks extensively on legal education reform.